 The WMU Eteaching Endorsement Program is designed to provide WMU instructors with the knowledge, skills and ability to effectively design, develop, and manage teaching and learning experiences facilitated through the use of a variety of Elearning technologies and methodologies.
 This hands-on program will be based on contemporary Elearning best practices, instructional design techniques, methods for ensuring quality, multi-modal/sensory learning object development, and accessibility considerations and compliance.
 Participants will develop, at a minimum, a web enhanced course that can be utilized in support of face-to-face instruction.

 The Eteaching Endorsement Program is delivered in a hybrid format with instructional sessions conducted both online and face-to-face.
-Participants will be expected to complete online learning modules before meeting for face to face sessions.
-There will be a total of four live face to face classroom meetings.
+Participants will be expected to complete some online learning modules before meeting for face to face sessions.
+There will be a total of three live face to face classroom meetings and five online learning modules.
 Participants are expected to actively participate in lessons, discussions and prepare course materials with the assistance of the Online Education team.

 Who should attend

 The Eteaching Endorsement Program is available to all WMU instructors interested in exploring or pursuing the use of Elearning and instructional technologies that support or facilitate Elearning.
 Department chairs, program coordinators, deans and other academic support personnel are also welcome.

 Complete before the first face to face class:

 - Module C: Learner Support & Communication (Online)